ronilan/rusticon/From_Crumbicon_to_Rusticon.md

 ### UX

 Crumbicon’s most obvious missing feature is the ability to open image files for editing as icons.
 Writing an image-processing library in Crumb would have been clearly "out of scope."
-Rust, with its rich ecosystem of crates, simplifies this task.
+Rust, with its rich ecosystem of crates, greatly simplifies this task.

 Using the [`image`](https://crates.io/crates/image) crate, Rusticon can open and scale image files.
 Because this may take a second or two, the splash screen was adapted to act as an async load indicator.